kutlugsahin/re-active/packages/react/README.md

 Since we leverage the whole reactivity system we no longer need react hooks.
 No *useState* is needed since state is managed with reactive values.
 No *useState* and *useCallback* because whatever we define in the component scope will persist.
 And also no dependency arrays needed since there is no stale state scenario.
 React hooks needed those little hacks trying to create stateful functions in a single function.
 But reactive component defines a closure (component scope) to address this issue and this is how you actually define a stateful function in javascript by the nature of the language

-### onMounted
-Accepts a callback to be called when the component is mounted
-### onUnmounted
+### onMounted / onUnmounted
-Accepts a callback to be called when the component is unmounted
+Both accepts a callback to be called when the component is mounted or unmounted

 ```jsx
 import { createComponent, reactive, onMounted, onUnmounted } from "@re-active/react";